cs573-21s/02-datavis-7ways/README.md

 - Grid.

-Furthermore, most of replications have legends and background color.
+Furthermore, legends and background color are preserved in most replications.

 ![img](img/ggplot2.png)